Better Supplier Relationships Start With Supplier Information Management (SIM)

 Fraudulent acts are a particular concern for the procurement industry and steps have been taken in recent years to combat its escalating impact upon both organizations and suppliers.
 However, more could be done from within the industry to significantly reduce financial losses.
 A survey conducted by HICX uncovered that nearly 9 out of 10 organizations are forced to rely on bad supplier data, therefore leaving them susceptible to the risks associated with major fraud.

-This associated risk was acknowledged by more than 55% of organizations in the survey, who agreed that poor quality supplier data could be particularly detrimental, leading to supply chain risks and the potential for fraud.
-Despite these beliefs, poor supplier data remains a major issue within the industry.
+This associated risk was acknowledged by more than 55% of organizations in the survey, who agreed that poor quality supplier data could be particularly detrimental, leading to supply chain risks.
+This provides a significant risk for organizations with a lack of supplier risk management software leading to the very real prospect of potential fraud.
+Despite these beliefs and issues, poor supplier data remains a major issue within the industry.

 The procurement industry does not have to accept poor quality supplier data and its repercussions.
 In this article, we will examine the root causes of poor supplier data, its role in detecting fraud and what can be done to combat the issue.